How to Use Ping for Troubleshooting

 To use ping, just type ping and then the host you are trying to reach.

-For example, if you are having trouble connecting to a website, you could try and ping a URL (see example below).
+For example, if you are having trouble connecting to a website, you could try and ping the URL of that website (see example below).

-Those four replies show that the network connection is good and that the server is reachable.
+Those four replies show that the network and internet connection is good and that the server is reachable.
 In this case, maybe the problem is with the webserver configuration instead.

 Ping By IP Address